funkhaus/vuehaus/README.md

 );
 ```

-Building the routing table dynamically lets the Vue router treat the Wordpress database as the source of truth, ensuring pages route as expected.
+Building the routing table dynamically lets the Vue router treat the WordPress database as the source of truth, ensuring pages route as expected.

 For example, if you wanted to build a front page and an About page, you might set up the following in `add_routes_to_json`: